The 12 Best Ski Resorts in Japan 2022

 To get to Furano, you will have to take an airplane to Shin Chitose Airport.
 A one-way trip should take about 1 and a half hours and cost about 10,000 to 15,000 JPY.

-From Shin Chitose Airport, you will need to ride a bus that takes around 3 hours to then get to Furano.
+From Shin Chitose Airport, you will need to ride a bus that takes around 3 hours to Furano.
 It will cost 4,500 JPY.

 Conclusion

 These ski resorts are just the tip of the iceberg of what Japan has to offer in terms of skiing.
-However, we hope that this article gave you a good idea of what you should be expecting when going to ski during your trip to Japan.
+However, we hope that this article gave you a good idea of what to expect when going to ski during your trip to Japan.

 Thank you for reading and have fun!